-Many of the best FinTech companies concentrate on providing a better solution or optimization of a particular segment of the financial value chain – international online payments or payments processing, for example – rather than tackling the entire chain from start to finish.
+Many of the best Fintech companies concentrate on providing a better solution or optimization of a particular segment of the financial value chain – international online payments or payments processing, for example – rather than tackling the entire chain from start to finish.
 Thanks to the flexibility afforded by the use of cloud computing and APIs (application programming interfaces) banks can combine and apply these optimized solutions in a manner that supports and enhances their ongoing operations without incurring vastly expensive infrastructure costs.
-This principle of “Financial Lego”, as described by Currency Cloud CEO Mike Laven, encapsulates the benefits banks can secure through collaborating with FinTech companies as opposed to developing their own costly bespoke solutions or worse, ignoring the sea change that the industry is currently undergoing.
+This principle of “Financial Lego”, as described by our CEO, Mike Laven, encapsulates the benefits banks can secure through collaborating with Fintech companies as opposed to developing their own costly bespoke solutions or worse, ignoring the sea change that the industry is currently undergoing.

 The traditional high street banks face severe difficulties in the form of wary and disaffected customers, large and unresponsive ICT systems and finally a growing set of commercial rivals who are more nimble and adaptive than they are.
 Despite these inherent difficulties, banks have already demonstrated their awareness of said problems as well as the will to resolve them while considering the future of Fintech.